mario-ruoff/mc-coding-challenge/README.md

 The built files will be in the `dist` directory.

+### Online Version

+The application is also available online at `json.mario-ruoff.x10.mx`.

 ## VS Code Dev Containers

 This project includes configuration for developing inside a VS Code Dev Container.
 To use it: